- Hello and welcome to my portfolio!

-• Academically, I completed a Master in Computer Science with a specialization in Computational Perception from the Georgia Institute of Technology in August 2023.
+- Academically, I completed a Master in Computer Science with a specialization in Computational Perception from the Georgia Institute of Technology in August 2023.
 I graduated from Imperial College London in June 2018 with a Master in Aerospace Engineering.
-My education commenced with a scientific highschool diploma from Liceo Sant'Alessandro, Bergamo (Italy).
+My education started with a scientific highschool diploma from Liceo Sant'Alessandro, Bergamo (Italy).

 Career Journey